MinishLab/model2vec/README.md

 - **Small**: Model2Vec reduces the size of a Sentence Transformer model by a factor of 15, from 120M params, down to 7.5M (30 MB on disk, making it the smallest model on [MTEB](https://huggingface.co/spaces/mteb/leaderboard)!).
 - **Lightweight Dependencies**: the base package's only major dependency is `numpy`.
 - **Lightning-fast Inference**: up to 500 times faster on CPU than the original model.
 Go green or go home.
-- **Fast Distillation**: distill your own model in 30 seconds on a CPU.
+- **Fast, Dataset-free Distillation**: distill your own model in 30 seconds on a CPU, without a dataset.
+All you need is a model and (optionally) a custom vocabulary.
-- **No Data Needed**: distillation happens directly on the token level, so no dataset is needed.
 - **Integrated into Sentence Transformers and txtai**: Model2Vec can be used directly in [Sentence Transformers](https://github.com/UKPLab/sentence-transformers) and [txtai](https://github.com/neuml/txtai).
-- **Bring your own Model and Voculabary**: Model2Vec can be applied to any Sentence Transformer model.
-You can also use your own domain-specific vocabulary.
-Need a biomedical model?
-Just get a medical dictionary, a biomedical model, and distill it.
-- **Multi-lingual**: use any language.
-Need a French model?
-[Pick one](https://huggingface.co/models?library=sentence-transformers&language=fr&sort=trending).
-Need multilingual?
-[Here you go](https://huggingface.co/sentence-transformers/LaBSE).
 - **Tightly integrated with HuggingFace hub**: easily share and load models from the HuggingFace hub, using the familiar `from_pretrained` and `push_to_hub`.
 Our own models can be found [here](https://huggingface.co/minishlab).
 Feel free to share your own.

 ## What is Model2Vec?